DH-Forge/system/README.PRD.md

 ### 3.6.
 Lookup Mechanism & Server Responsibility

-The DHFS standard defines a clear separation of responsibilities between the server (Registry Provider) and the client (Tool) to ensure consistent data delivery and consumption, regardless of the underlying technology.
+The DH-F standard defines a clear separation of responsibilities between the server (Registry Provider) and the client (Tool) to ensure consistent data delivery and consumption, regardless of the underlying technology.
 **Server Responsibilities (Universal):**
 Any server hosting a Campaign Registry _must_: